|Download a PDF version for print|

 How long will Vision Zero last?

-Portland’s Vision Zero Action Plan calls for the elimination of traffic deaths and serious injuries by 2025.
+Portland’s Vision Zero Action Plan calls for the elimination of traffic deaths and serious injuries.
 The City of Portland and its partners are committed to reaching this goal.

 What areas of Portland will Vision Zero focus on?
 Why not at “XYZ” location?

 Crash and equity data guide Portland’s investments in street safety.
 In general, streets seeing the most crashes will receive priority for fixes, with a focus on investing in low-income communities and communities of color.
 You can view Portland’s most dangerous streets, low-income communities and communities of color by looking at the Vision Zero Crash Map.

 How is the public involved in Vision Zero?